Cosmian/mse-cli/documentation/docs/home/getting_started.md

 This evidence file is helpful for the code provider to [verify](#check-the-trustworthiness-of-the-application) the running app.

-The application is now started in an intermediate state waiting for any secrets: we call that the configuration server.
+The application is now started in an intermediate state waiting for any secret: we call that the configuration server.

 ## Collect the evidences to verify the application